matteo-dinoia/distributed_mmio/README.md

 # Distributed MMIO

-Lightweight `C/C++` library for local or distributed reading of Matrix Market files.
+Lightweight Templated `C++` library for local or distributed reading of Matrix Market files.

 ## Including "Distributed MMIO" with CMake